Here are our 9 steps to create a great employee experience:

 Most major leisure brands now offer a lifestyle experience for consumers.
 However, even behind the office walls of many of these businesses, for the majority of employees, it is a four-walls and a laptop on desk environment.

 The question to ask is; How do we match the ease of convenience of leisure and lifestyle user experiences with those at work?
-The principals of need are the same.
-To access information.
-To deposit information.
-To book a holiday.
-To check availability.
-To communicate.
+The principals of need are the same be it accessing information, booking a holiday, checking availability and communicating.
 If we’ve cracked it out of work, why is it such an anomaly still for the hours we’re paid to work?

 It all comes down to complexity.
 Layers of mismatched technologies and processes.
 Lack of integration.
-These are just a few of the challenges as we open the lid of the box marked “What’s stopping us from offering employees a C21st user experience?”
+These are just a few of the challenges as we open the lid of the box marked “What’s stopping us from offering a modern employee experience?”

-The experiences offered to us by retailers, banks, leisure groups and so on are the results of years of time and financial investment.
+The experiences offered to us by retailers, banks, leisure groups are the results of years of time and financial investment.
 Years actually when we were far from pleased with the experience.
 Websites crashing, shopping carts emptying.

 This drove us all mad, but given a consistently good experience since, these are all forgotten and loyalty is born.
 The same actually applies to the employee / employer relationship.